Oberheim OB-X

 The Oberheim OB-X was the first of Oberheim's OB-series polyphonic analog subtractive synthesizers.

 First commercially available in June 1979, the OB-X was introduced to compete with the Sequential Circuits Prophet-5, which had been successfully introduced the year before.
 About 800 units were produced before the OB-X was discontinued and replaced by the updated and streamlined OB-Xa in 1981.
 The OB line developed and evolved after that with the OB-8 before being replaced by the Matrix series.

-The OB-X was used in popular music by Rush (on Moving Pictures and Signals), Nena, Styx member Dennis DeYoung (used frequently from late 1979 to 1984), Queen (on The Game, their first synthesizer on an album), Madonna for her debut album, Prince, and Jean-Michel Jarre who used it for its "brass" sounds.
+The OB-X was used in popular music by Rush (on Moving Pictures and Signals), OMD, Nena, Styx member Dennis DeYoung (used frequently from late 1979 to 1984), Queen (on The Game, their first synthesizer on an album), Madonna for her debut album, Prince (from Dirty Mind to Around the World in a Day), and Jean-Michel Jarre who used it for its "brass" sounds.